jzrake/lua-hdf5/README.md

     CC = gcc
     CFLAGS = -Wall -O2
     LVER = lua-5.2.1 # can be lua-5.1 or other

+Optionally, you may install local Lua sources by typing `make lua`.

 Run `python parse.py` in order to generate wrapper code for your own HDF5